-As a Scottish woman with an English partner whose best friends are American… I know that no matter how hard I try, I will still say something that someone will not understand!
+As a Scottish woman with an English partner who works a lot in the USA… I know that no matter how hard I try, I will still say something that someone will not understand!

-There are also a lot of acronyms and terminology used in health and education that could easily slip into posts and comments, so I have tried to include all of them here to help readers.
+There are also a lot of acronyms and terminology used in health and education that could easily slip into posts and comments, so I have tried to include as many as possible here to help readers.

-This is an active list that I will add to frequently, if you do not understand any terms used in my posts, please let me know so I can add to the list- if you don’t understand that term, then other people won’t either!
+This is a working list so if you do not understand any terms used in my posts, please let me know- if you don’t understand that term, then other people won’t either!

 - ADHD (ADD): Attention Deficit Hyperactivity Disorder (Attention Deficit Disorder).
 These terms are often used interchangeably but in most circles ADHD is the term that is used to describe the condition.
 As research has developed we know that ‘hyperactivity’ does not always involve extreme physical movement.
 In this blog I will only refer to ADHD and I will make no distinction.